← Blog/Production

 Each account targets a specific niche: fintech education, real estate trends, automotive reviews, lifestyle, e-commerce unboxing, healthcare information, travel guides, and more.
 The accounts operate independently, but they share infrastructure, talent, and tooling.
 This is what makes fleet management economical at scale.

 Every account runs on a dedicated physical device.
-Platforms detect mass automation via device fingerprints and SIM patterns.
+Platforms detect mass automation via device fingerprints and network patterns.
 Publishing from one device across 200 accounts flags immediately.
 ICG's solution:

 This infrastructure ensures account stability and organic growth.
 Accounts rarely face flags or unexpected suspensions because platforms recognize authentic device behavior, not automation.